Talbia/GithubBasics/DOCKER.md

 ```
 > This command is used to create a container from an image

-- docker ps
-> This command is used to list the running containers

 - docker ps -a
 > This command is used to show all the running and exited containers